CutaneousBioinf/single-cell_pipeline/README.md

         └── run_sc-pipeline.sh

-# 4. Setting up the configuration file:
+## 4. Setting up the configuration file:

 Make a copy of the sample configuration file

     $ cp /path_to_your_directory/sc-pipeline/config/config_sample.json /path_to_your_directory/sc-pipeline/config/config.json

-## input_dir
+### input_dir
-This is the path_to_input_directory/
-Please read the next bullet point for details
+This is the path to the input directory, please read the next bullet point for details.

-## cache_dir
+### cache_dir
-This is the path_to_cache_directory/, where temporary output objects from each step are saved No need to pre-create
+This is the path to the cache directory, where temporary output objects from each step are saved.
+No need to pre-create

-## figure_dir
+### figure_dir
-This is the path_to_figure_directory/, where figures from the pipelien are saved No need to pre-create
+This is the path to the figure directory, where figures from the pipelien are saved.
+No need to pre-create.

-## harmony_by
+### harmony_by
-This should be one of the columns names in adata.obs This column will be used in batch-correction
+This should be one of the columns names in adata.obs.
+The column will be used in batch-correction.

-## n_cores
+### n_cores
-This is #cores used for the pipeline, which will only affect cooking soup, removing doublet, and merging steps, as these are running are sample level thus being parallelized
+This is #cores used for the pipeline, which will only affect cooking soup, removing doublet, and merging steps, as these are running are sample level thus being parallelized.

-# 5. Preparing input files
+## 5. Preparing input files

     /path_to_input_directory/
     ├── metadata.csv